timebug/lua-resty-httpipe/README.md

 :An iterator function for reading the body in a streaming fashion.
 * `res.pipe` (httpipe)
 : A new http pipe which use the current `body_reader` as input body by default.
-* `res.eof` (boolean)
-: a boolean flag indicating already consume all the data; Otherwise, the request there is still no end, you need call `hp:close` to close the connection forcibly.

 **Note** All headers (request and response) are noramlized for capitalization - e.g., Accept-Encoding, ETag, Foo-Bar, Baz - in the